shafdev/stockPy5paisa/README.md

-# stocksPY USE this for 5 paisa API
+# stocksPy USE this code for 5 paisa API
 #